otaviojava/money-api-book/en/chapter6_3_1.md

 **Moneta** Provides currency predicates that help in filtering based on the currency.
 These predicates could be inclusive or exclusive as we will so through the examples.

-* `isCurrency(CurrencyUnit... currencies)`: Returns true if the `MonetaryAmount` has one of the specified currencies.
+* `isCurrency(CurrencyUnit... currencies)`: Returns true if the `MonetaryAmount` has one of these currencies.
-* `filterByExcludingCurrency(CurrencyUnit... currencies)`: Returns true if the `MonetaryAmount` does not have one of specified currencies.
+* `filterByExcludingCurrency(CurrencyUnit... currencies)`: Returns true if `MonetaryAmount` doesn't have the passed currencies.

 ```java